-Zone 7 Water Agency 2013 Annual Consumer Confidence Report
+Zone 7 Water Agency 2014 Annual Consumer Confidence Report

 Zone 7 Water Agency provides treated drinking water to four major water retailers, along with a small number of direct customers, serving approximately 220,000 people in Pleasanton, Livermore, Dublin and the Dougherty Valley area of San Ramon.
-We also provide untreated water to local agricultural users and provide flood protection to 425 square miles of eastern Alameda County.
-All water supplied during 2013 met the regulatory standards set by the state and federal governments and, in almost all cases, the quality was significantly better than required.
+Zone 7 also provides untreated water to local agricultural users and provides flood protection to 425 square miles of eastern Alameda County.
+All water supplied during 2014 met the regulatory standards set by the state and federal governments and, in almost all cases, the quality was significantly better than required.